David Dunn (Unbreakable): Unbreakable

 David Dunn was born in Philadelphia and became a football player during college, before being caught in a car accident with his girlfriend Audrey.
-David is left unharmed but Audrey is injured, causing David to quit football to be with Audrey.
+David is left unharmed but Audrey is injured, causing David to quit football to be with her.

 In the year 2000, David boards the Eastrail 177 train home but is later caught in a crash.
-David is recovered and examined by doctors, who reveal he was the only survivor of 132 passengers and hasn't broken a single bone.
+David is recovered and examined by doctors, who reveal he was the only survivor of 132 passengers and that he suffered no injuries.
 This grabs the attention of comic book art gallery owner Elijah Price, who contacts David, taunting him, convincing him he has unique superhuman abilities.
 He then interrogates David about any similar past incidents, in an attempt to expose his abilities.
 This begins to scare David, who leaves the store.
 The following day, Elijah visits David at the stadium where David becomes suspicious of a man carrying a gun.
 The man quickly leaves in a rush but Elijah reluctantly follows the man who did have a gun proving Elijah's theory correct about David.
 He attempts to deny it by recalling a past drowning incident, but Elijah speculates that water is David's weakness.
-Joseph also convinces David he is a superhero, so he decides to do some bench presses, revealing his super strength.
+David and Audrey's son Joseph also convinces David he is a superhero, so David decides to do some bench presses, revealing his super strength.
 He also recalls that he used his strength to save Audrey from the car accident by tearing the door off.

 Eventually, David becomes more aware of his powers and decides to test them out in a subway by allowing people to push through him.
 As people walk past him, David begins to see visions of crimes they committed.
 David sees a crime committed by a janitor who had killed a man.
 That night, David follows the janitor to the home, where he finds the same man and his wife, both dead.
 He finds and frees the children.
 The janitor pushes David into a swimming pool, affirming his weakness to water.
 The children rescue David, who then kills the janitor.
 The next day, David is hailed a superhero in the newspaper.
-He later exposes Elijah for causing a hotel fire, an airplane bombing, and the Eastrail train derailment.
-Price is sent to an institution for the criminally insane.
+He shakes hands with Elijah, discovering that he caused numerous "accidents" that have killed countless people in his search for a superhero.
+David later exposes Elijah for his crimes, and Elijah is sent to an institution for the criminally insane.